oapicf/pinterest-sdk/clients/powershell/generated/docs/BoardsApi.md

 # Configure OAuth2 access token for authorization: pinterest_oauth2
 $Configuration.AccessToken = "YOUR_ACCESS_TOKEN"

+# Configure OAuth2 access token for authorization: client_credentials
+$Configuration.AccessToken = "YOUR_ACCESS_TOKEN"

 $BoardId = "MyBoardId" # String | Unique identifier of a board.
 $AdAccountId = "MyAdAccountId" # String | Unique identifier of an ad account. (optional)
 $Bookmark = "MyBookmark" # String | Cursor used to fetch the next page of items (optional)
 $PageSize = 56 # Int32 | Maximum number of items to include in a single page of the response.
-See documentation on <a href='/docs/getting-started/pagination/'>Pagination</a> for more information. (optional) (default to 25)
+See documentation on <a href='/docs/reference/pagination/'>Pagination</a> for more information. (optional) (default to 25)

 # List board sections
 try {